-If you need to sell your home in winter, there are ways to get around the roadblocks that winter home sellers and their real estate agents worry about.
+If you need to sell your home in winter, there are ways to get around the roadblocks that home sellers and their real estate agents worry about.

 In a hot market, you can be patient and wait for the right offer to come along.
 Here, we'll cover the benefits of taking a cash offer over a financed one.

 If you’ve made it to closing day, there’s a good chance your real estate deal will go through.
 However, during the pending and offer periods, things can awry.

 Most offers from home investors will less than market value and you'll likely lose some money, but there are some reasons you might want to sell to them.